g1soori/hyphen-app/README.md

-# hyphen-app
+# web-app
 This is test app developed using python for testing a simple API call.
+And also demostrate the CI/CD process for deploying app on Kubernetes

 ## Overall setup
 - This repo contains a simple python app with web API